trufflesuite/drizzle-react-components-legacy/README.md

 ### ContractForm

+ContractForm creates a form for interacting with methods on smart contracts.

 `contract` (string, required) Name of the contract whose method will be the basis the form.

 `method` (string, required) Method whose inputs will be used to create corresponding form fields.